rihan97/Python-Projects/readme.md

-# A buch of Python programs to get yourself familiarised with the Python Language and Syntax
+# A buch of Python programs to get yourself familiarised with the Python Language & Syntax